A Tale of Two Couples & One Sex Problem: How Some Marriages Be Saved and Others Cannot

 Of course, you can tell me anything.
 Whatever it is, we can figure it out together.”

 You know how after the first childbirth, I had trouble wanting sex.
 And now, a few years later, it’s completely off my radar.
 It scares me so much.
 I am afraid something happened within me.
 I feel broken because my desire for sex is nothing like it used to be.
 It really scares me that if you don’t initiate, I don’t even think about it.
 That doesn’t seem right.
 I force myself to have sex with for you, but I know that is not how I want to show up with you either.
 I don’t know what to do.
 And I see this affecting how I am with you.
 I don’t like how sharp I’ve gotten in my remarks with you.
 I don’t like myself when I do it either.
 I am sorry for that.
 You’re important to me, and I don’t want to do this to you or to us.
-I want to figure this out.
+And I see how affected you get.
+It hurts you.
+You get angry and withdraw, and I imagine how painful it is for you.
+This is not right.
+I want to figure this out with you.

 Peter leaned in even more and held Paula tightly in his arms.

 I know what you mean.
 It scares me too.
 I have not wanted to push around sex, because I saw that you were not wanting it.
-But I truly miss you and want to find a way to rebuild our sexual passion.
+At the same time, I get so frustrated and mad and angry, and sometimes lash out too.
+It’s not ok.
+I truly miss you and want to find a way to rebuild our sexual passion.
 I don’t know how to do this either, and what I’ve tried by proposing new things doesn’t seem to work.
 Sex is important to me, and these last few years have been very hard on me … I feel rejected and disconnected, which effects me and you.
-I don’t like pulling away from you.
+I don’t like pulling away from you or being angry at you.
 We will figure this out together.
 You’re important to me, and I am not going to let this push us apart.

-Peter and Paula lingered in the embrace, assuring each other of the importance of their relationship and of finding answers.
+Peter and Paula lingered in the embrace, assuring each other of the importance of their relationship and of finding answers together.

 Something deeply shifted between them.